Q: FM 105 and FM 205 power supplies.

 Q: What preventive maintenance is recommended?

-A:In the large power amplifiers its is important to clean the fan filters regularly, a least every 3 months.
+A:In the large power amplifiers its is important to clean the fan filters regularly, depending on use every 3-6 months.
 This can easily be accomplished with a vacuum cleaner.
 When very dirty, fan filters can be washed and let dry before re-installation.
 After having been washed a few times, the filter must be replaced with a new one.